Respect for Human Rights

 Due Diligence in KIOXIA Group Due Diligence in KIOXIA Group

-The Kioxia Group identifies and assesses any potential human rights abuses across its value chain, using the RBA Code of Conduct as our reference point.
-We conduct surveys aimed at ensuring sustainability and responsible mineral procurement, and encourage our suppliers to strengthen their own measures to protect human rights in line with this Code of Conduct.
+The Kioxia Group identifies and assesses any potential human rights abuses across its value chain.
+We also conduct self-assessment surveys, using the RBA Code of Conduct as a reference point for our sustainability activities.
+We also request our suppliers to strengthen their own measures to protect human rights in line with this Code of Conduct; this includes the implementation of sustainability surveys and responsible mineral sourcing.

-With the cooperation of external experts, in FY2021 we conducted human rights risk assessments across Kioxia Group in Japan to evaluate the impact of potential and apparent risks that our business activities might have on human rights.
-The below risks were identified following interviews with relevant departments, RBA audits at our manufacturing sites, and the completion of RBA self-assessment questionnaires by our suppliers.
+With the cooperation of external experts, in FY2021 we conducted human rights risk assessments across Kioxia Group companies in Japan to evaluate the impact of potential and apparent risks that our business activities might pose to human rights.
+We subsequently identified 18 human rights risks that are specific to our industry and business model.

 Potential Human Rights Risks in Kioxia Group